jvansch1/ycharts-wiki/Visual-Studio-Code-Configration.md

 ### Install Python Extension
 The Python extension is a must have for code traversal, linting, etc.

-1. Command-Shift-P "Install Extensions"
+1. Command-Shift-P _Install Extensions_
-2. In Search, type "Python" and install.
+2. In Search, type _Python_ and install.

 #### Select Python Interpreter
-1. Command-Shift-P "Python: Select Interpreter"
+1. Command-Shift-P _Python: Select Interpreter_
 2. Select for /sites/ycharts (NOT entire workspace)
 3. Choose the one in the virtualenv, it'll be like ```~/.virtualenvs/ycharts/bin/python```

 #### Select Python Linter
-1. Command-Shift-P "Python: Select Linter"
+1. Command-Shift-P _Python: Select Linter_
-2. Choose "flake8"
+2. Choose _flake8_

 ### Install Other Extensions
 1. _Django_ (The first one that comes up, there are two) properly highlights and code completes Django template HTML files.